acikchana/Retail-Sales-SQL-Analysis/README.md

 **Retail Sales SQL Analysis** is a beginner-to-intermediate SQL project designed to showcase essential data analysis skills using transactional retail data.
 The project demonstrates how SQL can be used to clean data, explore patterns, and answer real-world business questions relevant to sales and customer behavior.

-This project is suitable for aspiring **Data Analysts / Business Analysts** who want to build a strong foundation in SQL-based analytics.

 ---

 ## 🎯 Objectives